coderanger/coderanger.net/content/posts/overtesting.md

 ---

 Tests are awesome.
-A huge part of the benefit of the "infrastructure as code" movement has been that as things move into more formalized code frameworks, we can write automated tests just like we do for all other flavors of code.
+A huge part of the benefit of the "infrastructure as code" movement has been that as things move into formalized code frameworks, we can write automated tests just like for all other flavors of code.
 I would be absolutely lost on a daily basis without my massive Travis-CI build matrix.

 With all that said so you don't think I'm some kind of lunatic: